Qunnlin/CC-SE-Project/README.md

 - **HAProxy** is used as a reverse proxy and load balancer.
 - To improve docker build times, **cargo-chef** is used to cache the dependencies.

+## Assignment 3

+For Assignment 3 we were supposed to implement a Github Action Workflow that

+1. Builds the Docker image of the Assignment 1 state of the meals API and logs it success
+2. Runs a custom pytest against this image and logs its results
+3. Runs queries based on the [query.txt](query.txt) file and log its result

+### Replacing the query.txt

+I provided an example [query.txt](query.txt), which can just be replaced.
+The [querys.py](tests/querys.py) should be able to find the query.txt file anywhere in the repository.

+### Running tests

+The [assn3_tests.py](tests/assn3_tests.py) implements the pytests after the [Assignment 3 Specification](specification/assignment3_requirements.pdf) and executes them in job 2 (test) of the Github Action workflow.
+Even if some tests fail, the workflow continues.
+The failed tests will be logged in the log.txt.
+This repository was also tested against the ass_1_tests for Submission 1, passing all 34.

 ## Getting Started